20 Must-Read Books About Health and Food

 Zero Sugar Diet

-David Zinczenko, creator of Eat This, Not That! and New York Times bestselling author, wrote the Zero Sugar Diet to confront the two main issues that are making weight loss so difficult and pitting our own bodies against us: 1.
-Our food has too much sugar.
-2. Our food has too little ﬁber.
+David Zinczenko, creator of Eat This, Not That! and New York Times bestselling author, wrote the Zero Sugar Diet to confront the two main issues that are making weight loss so difficult and pitting our own bodies against us: Our food has too much sugar and our food has too little ﬁber.
 In his latest book, he digs into the sugar we don’t even know we’re eating like in foods ranging from yogurt to fitness smoothies.

 Order your own copy on Amazon for $16.65 today!